vseryakov/backendjs/README.md

         /message/read?sender=12345&mtime=12366676434

 - `/message/del`
-  Delete the message by `sender` and `mtime` which must be passed as query parameters.
+  Delete the message by `sender` and/or `mtime` which must be passed as query parameters.
+If no mtime is given, all messages from the given sender will be deleted.

   Example: